 Minimum Design Criteria and Design Alternatives

+Minimum Design Criteria for Sand Filters can be found in Rule 15A NCAC 02H .1056.

+Design guidance for Sand Filters can be found in Chapter C-6 of the Stormwater Design Manual: https://deq.nc.gov/about/divisions/energy-mineral-and-land-resources/stormwater/stormwater-program/stormwater-design

-Other than the two options for “open” and “closed” sand filters, there are no approved design variants for sand filters.
-However, rule language allows the applicant to propose design variants for any SCM and provide technical justification based on engineering calculations and the results of research studies showing that the proposed design is equally or more protective of water quality than the current MDC for the SCM and that it shall function in perpetuity.
+Other than the two options for “open” and “closed” sand filters, there are no approved design alternatives for sand filters.
+However, rule language allows the applicant to propose design alternatives for any SCM and provide technical justification based on engineering calculations and the results of research studies showing that the proposed design is equally or more protective of water quality than the current MDC for the SCM and that it shall function in perpetuity.

 Studies Used for TSS and Volume